David William Pearce

 Which lasted much longer than I thought it would.

 I got back into playing and writing in 2006 and decided I wanted to record again.
 This resulted in We Three, my first new album in too many years.
 That was followed by Whispers (From a Forgotten Memory), and Winter.
-I continue to write and record and have released my back catalog for all to enjoy.
+My most recent release is This Wonderful Life, which I think is the best work I've ever done.